anusha-murali/anusha-murali.github.io/bellman-ford.md

 1. How many times we should update? $n-1$ times
 2. What is the order in which we should consider the edges?
 Any arbitrary order
 3. After $k$ rounds of looking at all edges and updating, all shortest paths with $k$ hops would be found and for a vertex $u$ for whom the shortest path is $k$ hops from $s$
-4. Since all paths have length at most $n − 1$ (why?) this implies that after $n − 1$ rounds, we ould have found the shortest paths for all $u$.
+4. Since all paths have length at most $n − 1$ (why?) this implies that after $n − 1$ rounds, we would have found the shortest paths for all $u$.

 >Example: Find the shortest path to all other nodes from node $A$.
 >